 Surf spots in Ericeira Portugal

 Ericeira is often seen as the surf capital of Portugal and offers an impressive variety of surf spots, crammed into just a few kilometers of coast.
-In 2011 Ericeira was chosen to be one of the eight World Surfing Reserves, the only one in Europe.
+In 2011 Ericeira was chosen a World Surfing Reserve, the only one in Europe.
 Although most of the breaks are rock bottomed, the break in front of Ericeira Surf House is a beach break that is perfect for beginners.

 If you have never surfed before the beaches south of Ericeira are the place to be.
 Foz do Lizandro and Sao Juliao are typical beach breaks and perfect for beginners.
 Praia do Sul also provides some beginner possibilities if the conditions are right.
 Both Foz do Lizandro and Praia do Sul are within walking distance from Ericeira Surf House.